 Can I Grow Bamboo in My House?

-You may think of a popular houseplant called Lucky Bamboo when considering growing bamboo in your house.
+When considering growing bamboo in your house, you may think of a popular houseplant called Lucky Bamboo.
 But this isn’t bamboo at all!
 Lucky Bamboo is a succulent type that only looks like bamboo while sharing little to none of its particularities.
 Actual bamboo will be unmistakable in your home as the tallest installation by far.

 There are two main types of bamboo: runners and clumpers.